statedecoded/documentation/introduction.md

 Governments, open-government groups, lone data hackers, law libraries, or anybody else who wants to put legal data online.

+# How It Works
+You provide it with bulk legal data in a simple XML format (or any other format that you might like, if you're comfortable writing PHP), with each XML file storing a single law.
+After some simple site configuration (editing a config file, maybe making a few tweaks to PHP if you want to customize advanced functionality), you run a parser, which chews through those XML files and uses the data in them to populate a MySQL database.
+For each law, it stores the text of the law and its relationship to other laws—the chapters etc. into which the laws are divided, and also cross-references between the laws.
+Then it indexes all of the laws for searching, and exports them in a few different formats for people to download.
+When the parser is finished, you're left with a complete, wholly functional website for that legal code.

 # Getting a Copy of the Legal Code

 Getting the laws or regulations in question can be a non-trivial challenge.
 It will almost certainly be more work than actually setting up The State Decoded.